Every Netflix Christmas romcom ranked from least to most ridiculous

 Revolutionary these films are not, but boy do they hit the spot during the festive season.
 With titles like The Princess Switch, The Knight Before Christmas and A Castle for Christmas on offer, audiences have learnt that no plot is too ludicrous for a Netflix Christmas romcom.
 The more time travel, magic, doppelgängers and fictional European royalty on offer, the better.

 With that in mind, I’m taking a look at Netflix’s in-house Christmas romcoms and ranking them based on just how ridiculous they are.
-This list has also been updated for 2021, which means that I have driven myself to insanity watching them all.
-That, ladies and gentlemen, is journalism for the people.
+This list has also been updated for 2021, which means that I have driven myself to insanity watching the new slate of films to have dropped this year.
+That is what we call journalism for the people.

 Which Netflix Christmas romcom will be named the most ridiculous of them all?
 Keep reading to find out…